dhairyajangir/Ecommerce/README.md

 - We learned and created reusable card component with props for product details (e.g., name, image, price).
 - We have also setup a grid layout or flexbox for displaying multiple cards neatly.

+****
+## Milestone 9: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We Create the form for products.
+- We have also made this form functional such that this form will take multiple product images as input.